stockphrase/no-silo/content/courses/writing-2/essay-3.md

 Use Freire's essay as as theoretical lens.
 You will have to work hard to provide your audience proper context---explanations of Freire's ideas and arguments which you will then use as a means of interpreting *Rushmore*.
 Imagine that your audience has not read Freire's essay.
 What ideas, arguments, and terms from Freire's essay will you need to carefully explain so that the audience will understand how they may be used to arrive at a new understanding of the film?

+You might alternatively consider how *Rushmore* might be used to perform a critique of Freire's thinking in his essay.

 - For [more information](https://no-silo.com/resources/open-handbook/chapter-6/#theoretical-writing) on writing a theoretical argument.

 <!---